dermesser/geohub/README.md

 `https://yourhost.com/geo/assets/livemap.html`, which consists of a single HTML page, a CSS file, and the leaflet.js library (which is included). - latter is (c) 2010-2019 Vladimir Agafonkin, (c) 2010-2011 CloudMade.

+It displays live location data as it is ingested, in real time.

 ## Ingestion